 Recovery provisions are applied to all types of insolvency proceedings.

-Assets transferred before opening of insolvency proceedings and which meet the conditions set out in law may be reversed by bringing an action for recovery or an action concerning a title or an action for damages.
-In all types of insolvency proceedings, the provisions of the Act on the Recovery of Assets to a Bankruptcy Estate (758/1991) shall apply to the recovery.
+Assets transferred before opening of insolvency proceedings and which meet the conditions set out in law may be reversed by bringing an action for recovery or an action concerning a title or an action for invalidity.
+In all types of insolvency proceedings, the provisions of the Act on the Recovery of Assets to Bankruptcy Estates apply to recovery.
 Grounds for recovery must exist.

 The prerequisites for the existence of a ground for recovery, and thus for the reversal of the transaction, are as follows:

-– The transaction has been used to inappropriately favour one creditor at the cost of the other creditors, to transfer assets outside the reach of the creditors, or increase the total amount of debt to the detriment of the creditors;
+– The transaction has been used to inappropriately favour one creditor at the expense of the other creditors, to transfer assets beyond the reach of the creditors, or increase the total amount of debt to the detriment of the creditors;

 – The debtor was insolvent at the time of the transaction, or the transaction contributed to the debtor becoming insolvent; if the transaction concerns a gift, another prerequisite is that the debtor was over-indebted or became over-indebted due to the transaction;

 – The other party to the transaction was, or should have been, aware of the debtor being insolvent/over-indebted or of the effects of the transaction on the financial status of the debtor, as well as of other factors making the transaction inappropriate.

 If the other party to the transaction was a close relative of the debtor, the person in question is deemed to have been aware of the factors listed above, unless they can prove that they acted in good faith.
 If a transaction was concluded more than five years before the opening of the insolvency proceedings, it can only be reversed if a close relative of the debtor was a party to the transaction.